 - While the chilli is cooking, make the avocado salad.
 First put the avocado into a serving bowl, then add the tomatoes, spring onions and lime juice.

-- Drizzle over the olive oil and sprinkle on some salt and pepper, then give it all a little stir.
+- Drizzle over the olive oil and sprinkle over some salt and pepper, then give it all a little stir.

 - Garnish with a coriander and serve with the chilli and rice.